fishdeity/iRO-Missing_Features_Additions/README.md

 ### Adding for GPF Types (Alternate Method) ###
 *Note that this process has many possible ways to do, this is just 1 example.
 1. In the code section above, press the green button **Code**, choose **Download ZIP**, then extract the zip file.
-3. Make a backup copy of your iRO's **data.grf** in case it's needed in the future.
+3. Make a backup copy of your iRO's **data.grf** in case you mess up.
 4. Close all iRO game clients.
 5. Move each .gpf you want added into your Ragnarok Online folder where the data.grf is (e.g. C:\Gravity\Ragnarok Online\).
 6. Also in the **tools** folder downloaded, move **merge_gpf_into_data_grf.bat** and **rsumerge.exe** into that same Ragnarok Online folder.